codebotx/cbrtl/content/posts/qtree.md

 };
 ```

 I'll go ahead and explain the working of the mouse hover canvas and you can explore the slider canvas.
-Source codes are available on [GitHub](https://github.com/cbrtl/qd-compression).
+The code is available on [GitHub](https://github.com/cbrtl/qd-compression), and you can play around with it later if you are interested.

 ```js